What Is Fixation? Psychology, Definition, And The Evolution Of Perspectives

 Freud believed that persistent fixations were due to unresolved issues in previous psychological stages of personality development.
 In other words, we may become preoccupied or fixated on things because we get stuck somewhere in our growth and development.

 He also believed that certain stages of development were characterized by different types of fixation.
 For instance, his concept of the Oedipus complex and Electra complex—where young children compete with their same sex parent for their opposite-sex parent’s affection—are based on fixation.

 Several psychologists have suggested theories on why fixation happens and what it means.

 Sigmund Freud theorized that fixations cause individuals to focus on energies that create pleasure at an earlier stage of psychosocial development.
 He believed that we must resolve an issue or conflict in one stage of development before moving on to the next stage.

 However, Freud claims that when individuals are focused on creating pleasure, they may not want to move past the fixated stage to mature and focus on other energies.

 Freud identified three types of fixations, including the following:

 Freud stated that if someone couldn't get through an oral stage with a resolution, they would become fixated on it.
-The fixation could cause them to continue to seek oral pleasures such as biting their nails, chewing gum, or drinking excessively.
+The fixation could cause them to continue to seek oral pleasures such as nail biting, gum chewing, or excessive drinking.
 Once they can resolve this stage, they may move on to the next stage.